 Penland Glass Program

-The studios are very flexible and are particularly well equipped for hot glass, flameworking, cold working, casting, and warm glass.
-The range of workshop topics includes but is not limited to mixed-media sculpture, hot glass sculpting, video and installation art, collaboration and team work, functional vessels, cane and murrine, kiln casting, moldmaking, printing on glass, painting on glass, beadmaking, flameworking, pâte de verre, slumping, and fusing.
+The studios are very flexible, but are particularly well equipped for hot glass, flameworking, cold working, casting, and warm glass.
+The range of workshop topics includes but is not limited to mixed media sculpture, hot glass sculpting, video and installation art, collaboration and team work, functional vessels, cane and murrine, kiln casting, moldmaking, printing on glass, painting on glass, beadmaking, flameworking, pâte de verre, slumping, and fusing.
 Materials and techniques are combined in a myriad of ways, and instructors often ground technical exploration with conversations about historic and/or current context, design, or idea generation.
-Recent instructors include: Nancy Callan, Daniel Clayman, Mark Peiser, Ross Richmond, David Walters, Ethan Stern, Ben Cobb, Pablo Soto, Einar and Jamex de la Torre, Carmen Lozar, Ché Rhodes, Karen Willenbrink, Jason Johnsen, Brian Corr, Jiyong Lee, Richard Whitely, Nadege Desgenetez, Jen Eleck, Sugiki Boyd, and Raven Skyriver, among many others.
+Recent instructors include: Nancy Callan, Daniel Clayman, Mark Peiser, Giles Bettison, Marc Petrovic, David Walters, Ethan Stern, Alicia Lomné, Sarah Blood, Einar and Jamex de la Torrre, Carmen Lozar, Ché Rhodes, Karen Willenbrink, Jason Johnsen, Amy Lemaire, Jiyong Lee, Richard Whitely, Nadege Desgenetez, Sugiki Boyd, and Raven Skyriver, among many others.

 Hot Glass Studio